samz2022/rclone/docs/content/docs.md

 `G` for GiB, `T` for TiB and `P` for PiB may be used.
 These are the binary units, e.g. 1, 2\*\*10, 2\*\*20, 2\*\*30 respectively.

+### --assume-listings-sorted

+This flag can be used when the source and destination backends are guaranteed to return the items in the same sorted order and in that case it will speed up the sync.

+Not all backends are guaranteed to return sorted entries (eg local) but s3 should, so an s3 to s3 sync could benefit from this flag.

+If rclone finds an out of order directory entry then it will cancel the sync with the error:

+    out of order listing in source (remote:dir)

+In this case you should remove the `--assume-listings-sorted` flag.

+If you are using `--assume-listings-sorted` then rclone will assume `--no-unicode-normalization` and it will compare file names in a case sensitive way.

+Normally sorting directory entries is not a bottleneck, but it can become so with syncs of millions of items in a single directory as the sync will not start until the directory listing is complete.

 ### --backup-dir=DIR ###

 When using `sync`, `copy` or `move` any files which would have been